 BUILDING THE NEXT-GEN MATERIALS INDUSTRY

-The Material Innovation Initiative fast tracks innovation in next-gen materials for the fashion, automotive, and home goods industries with a focus on replacing animal-based materials.
-Our work encompasses improving the sustainability of existing fibers, such as synthetics and cellulose, and seeding plant-based and lab-grown innovations.
+The Material Innovation Initiative accelerates the development of next-generation sustainable materials for the fashion, automotive, and home goods industries, with a focus on replacing animal-based materials.
+We work to shrink the environmental footprint of existing fibers, such as synthetics and cellulose, and to seed plant-based and lab-grown innovations

 SCIENCE & TECHNOLOGY